Rape in Pakistan: Types

 The group War Against Rape (WAR) has documented the severity of the rape problem in Pakistan and of police indifference to it.
 WAR is an NGO whose mission is to publicize the problem of rape in Pakistan; in a report released in 1992, of 60 reported cases of rape, 20% involved police officers.
 In 2008 the group claimed that several of its members were assaulted by a religious group as they tried to help a woman who had been gang raped identify her assailants.

 According to a study carried out by Human Rights Watch there is a rape once every two hours, a gang rape every hour and 70-90 percent women are suffering with some kind of domestic violence.

 According to Women's Studies professor Shahla Haeri, rape in Pakistan is "often institutionalized and has the tacit and at times the explicit approval of the state".
 According to a study by Human Rights Watch, there is a rape once every two hours and a gang rape every eight.
 Asma Jahangir, a lawyer and co-founder of the women's rights group Women's Action Forum, reported in a 1988 study of female detainees in Punjab that around 72 percent of them stated they had been sexually abused while in custody.

 Rape by family members

+According to WAR, over 82% of rapists are family members including fathers, brothers, grandfathers and uncles of the victims.
+The crimes come to light when the girls get pregnant and go to gynecologists for abortion.
+The mothers do not go to the police either.

 According to NGO Sustainable Social Development Organization, reported rapes and sexual assaults soared as much as 400% quarter on quarter during the COVID-19 lockdown, due to Covid restrictions forcing children to remain indoors thus allowing relatives to more frequently abuse them.

+According to the Human Rights Commission of Pakistan (HRCP), as much as 95% of cases occur in children’s homes, often involving family members.
+"This is why parents and elders often decide against reporting the cases," says Asad Iqbal Butt of HRCP.
+"And it explains the gap between the reported and actual cases of child sexual abuse."